vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 #### 1.3 Differences between System Clock and CPU Clock

 Inside the _stats.txt_ and _config.ini_ we can find 2 variables about the clock characteristics.
 The **system.clk_domain** and **system.cpu_clk_domain**.
 These 2 variables define the clock sources for different subsets of the system.
+The clocks that every subset uses can be found in the _config.ini_ file in the respective class of the object.
+In order to understand the usage of these 2 variables we run the exact same simulations as before, but this time we added the flag `--cpu-clock=1GHz` in order to change the default CPU frequency of 2GHz to 1GHz.
 If we take a closer look at the generated _config.dot.pdf_ we can have a first understanding of how the internals of the system are seperated.

 ![General Map Image](https://github.com/vamoirid/Computer-Architecture/blob/master/Lab_2/images/map.png)

+In this image we can clearly understand that the Main Memory and L2 Cache are not part of the CPU.
+L2 Cache has the feature that communicates both with the CPU and the Main Memory meaning that in case there is a difference in _system.clk_domain_ and _system.cpu_clk_domain_ the L2 Cache must be able to communicate in different rates with the 2 subsets.
+The CPU parts are in the _system.cpu_clk_domain_ while the system parts are in the _system.clk_domain_.
+This means that in the 2nd round of simulations that the CPU clock was changed to 1GHz the clock domains would be like this:

+* Main Memory Controller at _system.clk_domain_ = **2GHz**.
+* Main Memory <-----> L2 Cache Memory side communication at _system.clk_domain_ = **2GHz**.
+* L2 Cache CPU side <-----> CPU communication at _system.cpu_clk_domain_ = **1GHz**.
+* L1 I-Cache <-----> CPU communication at _system.cpu_clk_domain_ = **1GHz**.
+* L1 D-Cache <-----> CPU communication at _system.cpu_clk_domain_ = **1GHz**.